nevidimka787/HomeWork/README.md

 # HomeWork 1
 The repository collect my solutions of home tasks.
-My aasigment number is 3.
+My task number is 3.

 The code wrote on ubuntu 18.04.